 Bringing user experience and design thinking into the nonprofit world is a fruitful endeavor for every social enterprise and community-based nonprofit organization alike.
 The relentless focus on users (the people you serve), and obsession with formulating user-driven solutions would assist in being able to increase the impact of your programming and improve access to pertinent, potentially life-saving services.
 The human-centered design process can benefit communities and organizations, alike, and ultimately it is about meeting people where they are.

-Related: nonprofit web design case studies
+You may want to see our nonprofit web design case studies here.

 Here’s a scenario: your organization has the objective of increasing the vaccination rate of people within a certain zip code, and you know community members have a problem accessing CVS, Walgreens, or Walmart because many don’t have a vehicle.
 Now, you can start to ideate on opportunities to solve this problem by facilitating a design thinking workshop with the community and by conducting outreach.
 You can gather a group of community leaders and members together, and ask them: How might we increase vaccination in our community?
 Chances are, many people don’t know where to go, and what information to trust, and you can discern that problem, together, and reframe it as an opportunity through a participatory human-centered design exercise called How Might We.